qualcomm/aimet/Docs/featureguide/analysis tools/quant_analyzer.rst

 Step 6 Running the analysis
 ---------------------------

-Finally, run the QuantAnalyzer to analyze the data.
+Finally, run QuantAnalyzer to analyze the data.

 .. tab-set::
     :sync-group: platform